Community Safety Forum Update

 Broome residents were joined by State politicians, key Government Department personnel and senior WA Police representatives at a Community Safety Forum at the Broome Civic Centre on Monday, December 7 2020.

-The meeting was organised to address concerns around public safety and will also feed into the Shire’s engagement process seeking feedback on the Draft Community Safety Plan 2021-2025.
+The meeting was organised to address concerns around public safety and also formed part of the Shire’s engagement process seeking feedback on the Draft Community Safety Plan 2021-2025.

-The Broome community turned out in significant numbers with a packed house nearing 300 and had the chance to hear from WA Treasurer Ben Wyatt and Opposition Leader Zak Kirkup.
+The Broome community turned out in significant numbers with a packed house nearing 300, due to COVIDSafe practices, and had the chance to hear from WA Treasurer Ben Wyatt and Opposition Leader Zak Kirkup.

 The evening’s panel was made up of Shire of Broome president Harold Tracey and regional Government heads from WA Police, Department of Justice, Department of Communities, Department of Education, Department of Health and Kimberley Aboriginal Medical Services.